SovereignCloudStack/standards/Standards/scs-01xx-v1-dns.md

 #### DNS Extensions

-In the Neutron configuration, the `dns_domain_ports` extension driver MUST be enabled to offer the full range of DNS settings for both ports and networks.
+In the Neutron configuration, one of the following extension drivers MUST be enabled to offer the full range of DNS settings for both ports and networks:

+- `dns_domain_ports`
+- `subnet_dns_publish_fixed_ip`
+- `dns_domain_keywords`

-Due to it being the successor to the old `dns` extension driver, the `dns` driver MUST NOT be enabled and needs to be removed from the `extension_drivers` setting, if that entry exists.
+Due to them being the successor to the old `dns` extension driver, the `dns` driver MUST NOT be enabled and needs to be removed from the `extension_drivers` setting, if that entry exists.

-The extension driver setting is part of the ML2 plugin configuration:
+The extension driver setting is part of the ML2 plugin configuration (example for `dns_domain_ports`):

 ```
 [ml2]